kurtosis-tech/awesome-kurtosis/chainlink-node/README.md

 Note that Chainlink nodes can only connect to an Ethereum chain when the chain exposes encrypted endpoint.
 Because of this, the package also spins up an NGINX container with pre-loaded certificates and configured to proxy queries to one of the ethereum node.

-Note: for now the certificates are self-signed certificates checked into  the repo unser `./nginx/ssl/`.
+Note: for now the certificates are self-signed certificates checked into  the repo under `./nginx/ssl/`.
 They have been generated with the following command on MacOS:
 ```
 openssl req -x509 -nodes -addext "subjectAltName = DNS:nginx" -days 1461 -newkey rsa:2048 -keyout ./nginx/ssl/nginx.key -out ./nginx/ssl/nginx.crt
 ```
 It's important to keep `nginx` as the DNS here as it's the hostname of the nginx container spun up inside the enclave.
-On the longer term, the certificates should be generated with an openssl container and not be checked inside the repo.
+In the long term, the certificates should be generated with an openssl container and not be checked inside the repo.